 How it Works?
 Children will progress through four stages of learning in each KRP – Engage, Develop, Innovate and Express.
 To find out more about these stages please see our Curriculum Policy

 For more information about our school curriculum please see the detailed information below featuring our Curriculum Maps and Subject Specific information.

 We use the Read Write Inc phonics programme to teach children how to read.
-Children in Reception and Year 1 are taught explicitly each day in class.
-They also learn new sounds and develop fluency in reading by accessing ditty books matched to the sound taught in class.
+Children in Reception and Year 1 are taught phonics explicitly each day in class.
+They also learn new sounds and develop fluency in reading by accessing ditty books.
 Ditty books, matched to their phonic ability, are brought home for the children to practise their decoding skills.
 Regular screenings provide the opportunity to track progress and interventions are put in place where necessary.
 Information about this scheme is shared with parents through workshops and information about the sounds the children are learning is sent home regularly.

-To find our more about the Read Write Inc Phonics programme including tutorial videos follow this link
+To find out more about the Read Write Inc Phonics programme including tutorial videos follow this link

-For Reception and Year One children you may find the following RWI Phonics Video for Parents(2).mp4 helpful as it provides information about how to use ditty books with your child at home.
+For parents of Reception and Year One children you may find the following RWI Phonics Video for Parents(2).mp4 helpful as it provides information about how to use ditty books with your child at home.

 READING AT HOME

-Children have the opportunity to share other books at home with their parents.
-These include ditty books, fiction and non-fiction reading progression books, library books and also access to the online learning platform Reading Eggs.
+Children have the opportunity to share books at home with their parents.
+These include ditty books, fiction and non-fiction reading progression books and school library books.

 READING AND WRITING